 Moreover, this increased circulation means that nutrient-rich blood reaches your muscle fibers faster.

+You can also run in compressions tights, which can help reduce muscle oscillation and strain as you run.
 There’s more information about the benefits of compression tights and other apparel in this 2XU compression tights review.

 Similarly, it may also be worth considering treating yourself to a pair of recovery shoes or slides.